lilrebel17/daily-log-mailer/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to [Project Name], please follow these steps:
+If you'd like to contribute to PyEasyMailer, please follow these steps:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).